blischalk/slae/exercise1/README.md

     #define AF_INET   2 /* Internet IP Protocol   */

-I had a hard time finding where SOCK<sub>STREAM</sub> was defined so we use a little gcc magic to see what the macro expands to:
+I had a hard time finding where `SOCK_STREAM` was defined so we use a little gcc magic to see what the macro expands to:

     root@blahblah:~/shared/SLAE/slae/exercise1# gcc -DN -E bindshell.c | grep SOCK_STREAM